-In the present circumstances, I offer online sessions, and will continue to do so, while I am also hoping to re-start Face to Face sessions in May/June.
+In the present circumstances, I offer online sessions, and will continue to do so, while I also now have Face to Face sessions available.

 I'm a psychoanalytic psychotherapist.This is an approach which is based on the psychoanalytic principle that some of our emotional life is not easy to be in touch with, and can only gradually be revealed.
 The relationship with the therapist is an important context in which we can explore some of the less conscious feelings that arise, and dreams also can be significant in offering insights into self-development.
 In this collaborative process, the psychotherapist, with empathy and active listening, enables a dialogue to be started from which new understanding of your very particular experiences begins to develop.